LyonMike01/Nupat-Task2-CrudeApi/README.md

 GET /api/getallmaleuser/:gender
 Returns only male user (Requires JWT authorisation)

+# Authentication
+Authentication is required at the getallmaleusers endpoint.

+Users can create an account by sending a POST request to /api/createuser endpoint and can authenticate by sending a GET request to /api/getuser/:id.

+Once authenticated, users can send requests with their token in the Authorization header to the getallmaleusers route.

 # Error Handling
 Errors are returned with appropriate HTTP status codes and error messages in the response body.

-# Authentication
-* Authentication is required at the getallmaleusers endpoint.
-* Users can create an account by sending a POST request to /api/createuser endpoint and can authenticate by sending a GET request to /api/getuser/:id.
-* Once authenticated, users can send requests with their token in the Authorization header to the getallmaleusers route.

 # Nupat-Intership-Task2